Introduction to yt¶

 Developing in yt¶

 yt is an open source development project, with only scientist-developers like you to support it, add code, add documentation, etc. As such, we welcome members of the public to join our community by contributing code, bug reports, documentation, and helping to support the code in a number of ways.
-Sooner or later, you’ll want to add your own derived field, derived quantity, data object, code frontend or make yt compatible with an external code.
+Sooner or later, you’ll want to add your own derived field, data object, code frontend or make yt compatible with an external code.
 We have detailed instructions on how to contribute code documentation, and tests, and how to debug this code.

 We have all been there, where something is going wrong and we cannot understand why.
 Check out our frequently asked questions and the documentation section What to do if you run into problems to get solutions for your problems.